 - Current research has found strong links between student academic achievement and the manner in which technology is used in the classroom.
 According to the National Assessment of Educational Progress (NAEP) study (1998), eighth grade students whose teachers used computers primarily for higher order thinking performed better on NAEP than students whose teachers did not.
-Conversely, eighth grade students whose teachers used computers primarily for "drill and practice"- generally associated with lower order thinking skills performed worse.
+Conversely, eighth grade students whose teachers used computers primarily for higher order thinking skills performed worse.
 Still, the majority of the research findings point to the teacher's role in the instructional planning process as the most important element in promoting student higher order thinking.
-Many of these studies investigating technology use practices and student performance (e.g., Flescher, 1997; Alvarez, 1998; Oliver, 1999; and Wiburg and Carter, 1994) discuss the importance of emergent curricula that engage students in meaningful ways as essential factors tied to student demonstration of higher order thinking. - The LoTi Questionaire was created for the purpose of assessing classroom practices tied to higher order thinking skills and relevant, engaging curricula.
-Specifically, the LoTi Questionaire enables decision-makers to determine how all stakeholders at the school building level (e.g., inservice teachers, building administrators, media specialists, instructional specialists) are either implementing or supporting the use of technology tied to powerful teaching and learning opportunities directed at student achievement. - Though the term, technology, embraces a variety of hardware applications used in the classroom including calculators, video cameras, and scanners, this questionnaire focused exclusively on the instructional uses of the computer.
+Many of these studies investigating technology use practices and student performance (e.g., Flescher, 1997; Archer, 1998; Alvarez, 1998; Oliver, 1999; and Wiburg and Carter, 1994) discuss the importance of emergent curricula that engage students in meaningful ways as essential factors tied to student demonstration of higher order thinking. - The LoTi Questionaire was created for the purpose of assessing classroom practices tied to higher order thinking skills and relevant, engaging curricula.
+The LoTi Questionaire enables decision-makers to determine how all stakeholders at the school building level (e.g., inservice teachers, building administrators, media specialists, higher education faculty, preservice teachers) are either implementing or supporting the use of technology tied to powerful teaching and learning opportunities directed at student achievement. - As used in this report, the term, technology, embraces a wide variety of hardware and software applications used in the classroom including hand-held computers, calculators, digital/video cameras, desktop computers, and digital white boards.
 The information provided in this report was based exclusively on the perceptions of the staff who participated in the survey.
-A total of 6,285 educators from the State of New Hampshire completed the Level of Technology Implementation (LoTi) survey.
+A total of 5,889 staff members from the State of New Hampshire completed the Level of Technology Implementation (LoTi) survey.
 The subsequent data analysis including all findings, goals, and recommendations are based on these returns.

-Figure 1 compares the number of participants who completed the LoTi survey by Position in the State of New Hampshire.
-Based on their responses, 85% of participants were inservice teachers compared to 6% preservice teachers, 3% media specialists, 1% higher education teachers, and 5% building administrators.
+Figure 1 compares the number of participants who completed the LoTi survey by Survey Type throughout the State of New Hampshire.
+Based on their responses, 89% of participants (5,212 participants) were Inservice Teachers compared to 3% Preservice Teachers (212 participants), 1% Higher Education Faculty (82 participants), 2% Media Specialists (116 participants), and 5% Building Administrators (267 participants).